 You’ll commonly hear advisors discuss investment styles within three categories: conservative, moderate, or aggressive.
 The styles indicate the mix of investments you have (stocks, bonds or cash), determined by several factors including age, risk tolerance and years to retirement.

 Remember that a retirement calculator produces estimates only.
-It’s a good way to gauge our needs and develop an appropriate strategy for retirement saving, but it can’t predict every factor that will impact your post-work goals.
-To learn more about retirement planning, visit our Retirement Planning page or get in touch.
+It’s a good way to gauge your needs and develop an appropriate strategy for retirement saving, but it can’t predict every factor that will impact your post-work goals.
+To learn more about retirement planning, visit our Retirement Planning page or schedule a meeting.

 Written By Allyson Krause, CRPP™, Managing Director, Retirement Plan Services